MansM/presentations/2016-Docker_Jenkins.md

 ---

-TODO: add process of how docker slaves are being setup
+Note: add process of how docker slaves are being setup
-TODO: remix types in scale out
+Note: remix types in scale out

----

 # Docker & Jenkins